sonium-labs/jarvis/README.md

 ## Usage
 `python jarvis.py`

-Then say: _"Jarvis, play hampster dance"_ (should use your default audio input) and it will type `/play [tab] hampster dance` in your Discord window!
+Then say: _"Jarvis, play hamster dance"_ (should use your default audio input) and it will type `/play [tab] hamster dance` in your Discord window!
 Works with other common commands too:

 | 🔤 Phrase              | 🛠️ Action Performed               | 📤 Command Sent                              |
 | ---------------------- | ---------------------------------- | --------------------------------------------- |